pivotal-cf/pivotal-ui/CONTRIBUTING.md

 }
 ```

-Because typography relies on bootstrap, we don't need to list it as a dependency
+Because typography relies on bootstrap, we don't need to list bootstrap as a dependency
-for bootstrap.
+for iconography.

-We like the versions of dependecies to be exact, not fuzzy (e.g. "1.9.3", not
-"^1.9.3").

 #### React components